-Upon completion of all portions of the escrow, closing can take place.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
-The house's title is given to you and title insurance is issued per the steps of your individual escrow process.
+Upon finishing of all portions of the escrow, closing can take place.
+At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
+You'll then receive the title to the house and the title insurance gets dispersed as stated in the escrow instructions.